-Then the deacon (or priest, if there is no deacon) stands before the Holy Doors & says the Small Litany at the ambon.
+After each Kathisma, the deacon (or priest, if there is no deacon) stands before the Holy Doors & says the Small Litany at the ambon.

-Deacon: If no priest is present, the people do not sing the Small Litany.
-Instead, they sing: Response: Lord, have mercy.
-Lord, have mercy. (three times) The deacon petitions. continues with the following Glory to the Father, and to the Son, and to the Holy Spirit, now and ever and forever.
-Amen.
+Deacon: Again and again in peace, let us pray to the Lord.
+If no priest is present, the people do not sing the Small Litany.
+Instead, they sing: Lord, have mercy. (three times) The deacon Lord, have mercy. continues with the following Glory to the Father, and to the Son, and to the Holy Spirit, now and ever and forever.
+Amen. petitions.
+Then continue with the Sessional Hymns (page 12).